teemtee/tmt/README.rst

     traceback is not printed out.
 When ``TMT_SHOW_TRACEBACK`` is set to any string except ``0``, traceback would be printed out.

+TMT_TERM_WIDTH
+    By default, the output width of commands like ``tmt * show`` is constrained to 79 characters.
+Set this variable to an integer to change the limit.

 TMT_GIT_CREDENTIALS_URL_<suffix>, TMT_GIT_CREDENTIALS_VALUE_<suffix>
     Variable pairs used to provide credentials to clone git repositories.
 Suffix identifies the pair and determines the order in which URL regexp is tried.